 It is not recommended to extend the service interval simply because you are using an expensive fully synthetic oil.
 The rate at which the oil gets contaminated is still the same.
 Stick to the Mopar recommendations.

-Sticking to the manufactures recommendation of 3000-5000 mile oil changes is the safest way to go.
-Hop online and you’ll find many who claim they change it every 10 000 miles without hassle.
-If you do your own research you’ll realize 3-5k mile oil changes are best practice.
+If you do your research you’ll realize 3-5k mile oil changes are best practice.
 The oil service parts are so cheap in comparison to the related problems you’ll run into caused by heavily contaminated oil.
-Why risk it?
-On the contrary, we have yet to see any proof that changing oil more often hurts your engine.